HumBug-Mosquito/HumBugDB/README.md

 * [Code, feature, hyperparameter configuration](https://github.com/HumBug-Mosquito/HumBugDB/blob/devel/docs/code_configuration.md)

 ## Installation instructions
-The code is written with compatibility for PyTorch and Keras (GPU), depending on the user's preference.
+Code compatible with both PyTorch and Keras (GPU).
 Installation instructions for PyTorch are given in `InstallationLogPyTorch.txt` which include the requirements to run all the code.
 Installation in PyTorch is simpler due to fewer dependency clashes.

 Keras requirements are given in `condarequirementsKeras.txt` and `piprequirementsKeras.txt`.